 The attached Word document is a form for submitting an article to SSRN through the Law Library's Reference Desk.
 It includes all the information SSRN requires for the sucessful posting of an article.
 Please click on the file icon, complete the form, and send the completed form, along with an electronic version of the article (either as a Word document (preferred) or a PDF file) to email@example.com.
 Please don't hesitate to contact the Law Library Reference Desk at firstname.lastname@example.org or 5-7205, with any questions or for any other assistance.

-Expresso and Scholastica are law review submission services by which scholars may manage and track article submissions to multiple journals online.
+Scholastica and Expresso are law review submission services by which scholars may manage and track article submissions to multiple journals online.
 Loyola University Chicago School of Law full-time faculty members have access to both of these services for article submissions.
-These accounts are not admninistered by the Law Library.
-For more information on using Expresso or Scholastica to submit an article, please contact the Dean for Faculty Scholarship.
+Sadly, Expresso is being retired at the end of March, 2021.
+These accounts are not administered by the Law Library.
+For more information on using Scholastica to submit an article, please contact the Dean for Faculty Scholarship.